Skip to main content

 Countries of work

-Ethiopia, Finland, Kenya, Mozambique, Myanmar (Burma), Tunisia, Zambia
+Ethiopia, Finland, Kenya, Kosovo, Mozambique, Myanmar (Burma), Tunisia, Zambia

 The latest from Demo Finland